 Volunteer: Streetside ShowersThe Stewpot partners with a fellow nonprofit organization called Streetside Showers, to provide mobile shower services, clothing, and a hot lunch directly to our neighbors!
 We would love to have you join us!
 Please Note: Streetside Showers now takes place at our new campus, 1610 S Malcolm X Blvd.
 Pull into the black gate on the campus, you are welcome to park anywhere in the parking lot.
 Then go to just outside building 200 and a Stewpot staff person will be around the area marked with a star to get you set to volunteer.
 Program: Housing and Homeless Services The Stewpot partners with a fellow nonprofit organization called Streetside Showers, to provide mobile shower services, clothing, and a hot lunch directly to our neighbors!
 We would love to have you join us!
 Please Note: Streetside Showers now takes place at our new campus, 1610 S Malcolm X Blvd.
 Pull into the black gate on the campus, you are welcome to park anywhere in the parking lot.
 Then go to just outside building 200 and a Stewpot staff person will be around the area marked with a star to get you set to volunteer.
 Program: Housing and Homeless Services Opportunity Type: Volunteer Date: Multiple Shifts Available Zip Code: 75226 Allow Groups: Yes |

 Volunteer: Welcome BasketsPlease note this project is to be completed by you on your own time.
 Once you've bought everything and assembled a basket(s) then you can arrange to drop it off at The Stewpot.
 When you've completed a welcome basket(s) please reach out to John Swindle, johns@thestewpot.org, to coordinate a drop off time.
 We ask that every item listed below please BE NEW.
 The goal is to present the items in the laundry basket but every item may not fit in the basket and that is ok.
 If you think there are necessities missing from the list, don't worry, many other items are covered by other sources.
 Thank you for supporting The Stewpot's newly housed clients.
 If you cannot contribute everything to a Welcome Basket please try making a Bathroom Basket or a Cleaning Basket instead.
 To do so just use the items marked with a (B) or (C) for bathroom and cleaning products.
+Need Service Hours for school, court, an organization, etc?
+We offer 4 service hours for a full Welcome basket or 2 hours for a smaller bathroom or cleaning basket.
+We do suggest you make sure your school, court, or organization allows hours for in-kind donations.
 Welcome Basket Items

 Questions or concerns?
 Please email JohnS@thestewpot.org for more information.
 Thank you again!
 Program: Housing and Homeless Services Please note this project is to be completed by you on your own time.
 Once you've bought everything and assembled a basket(s) then you can arrange to drop it off at The Stewpot.
 When you've completed a welcome basket(s) please reach out to John Swindle, johns@thestewpot.org, to coordinate a drop off time.
 We ask that every item listed below please BE NEW.
 The goal is to present the items in the laundry basket but every item may not fit in the basket and that is ok.
 If you think there are necessities missing from the list, don't worry, many other items are covered by other sources.
 Thank you for supporting The Stewpot's newly housed clients.
 If you cannot contribute everything to a Welcome Basket please try making a Bathroom Basket or a Cleaning Basket instead.
 To do so just use the items marked with a (B) or (C) for bathroom and cleaning products.
+Need Service Hours for school, court, an organization, etc?
+We offer 4 service hours for a full Welcome basket or 2 hours for a smaller bathroom or cleaning basket.
+We do suggest you make sure your school, court, or organization allows hours for in-kind donations.
 Welcome Basket Items

 Questions or concerns?
 Please email JohnS@thestewpot.org for more information.
 Thank you again!
 Program: Housing and Homeless Services Opportunity Type: Volunteer Date: Flexible Allow Groups: Yes |